cdnet01/Web-ELK-Server-CloudConfig/README.md

 }
 ```

-Finally, we are ready to setup our Ansible playbook.
-This will contain all of the commands we need to setup our DVWA site on both of the web servers simultaneously.
+Finally, the Ansible playbook will need to be configured.
+This file contains all of the commands needed to setup the DVWA site on both web servers simultaneously.

 [pentest.yml](resources/pentest.yml)

-Now that we have our playbook we can run it with `ansible-playbook pentest.yml`.
-If successful, we can SSH into our web servers and run `curl localhost/setup.php`.
-If any html is returned, we know that our site was successfully installed.
-While we are in the web servers, lets run `sudo docker update -- restart always [container ID]`.
-This will automatically restart the websites container anytime the web server is rebooted.
+Run the playbook with `ansible-playbook pentest.yml`.
+If successful, SSH into a web server and run `curl localhost/setup.php`.
+If any html is returned, the site was successfully installed.
+While inside the web servers, run `sudo docker update --restart always [container ID]`.
+This will automatically restart the DVWA container anytime the server is rebooted.

-Now that we have our site, the final step is to setup our load balancer so that we can actually connect to it.
-In Azure, we will create a new load balancer which should have its own Public IP.
-From there we setup a health probe to regularly check all the VMs and make sure they are able to receive traffic.
-Finally, we will create a backend pool and add both of our web servers.
+The final step is to setup the load balancer.
+In Azure, a new load balancer will need to be created.
+From there a health probe is setup to regularly check all the VMs, making sure they are able to receive traffic.
+Lastly, create a backend pool and add both web servers.

-Once that is done, we can add a network security group rule that allows TCP traffic on port 80, and we should then be able to connect to the public IP of our load balancer.
+Once complete, add a network security group rule that allows TCP traffic on port 80.
+A web connection can now be established to the public IP of our load balancer as seen below.

 ![](resources/dvwa.png)

 ### ELK Stack

-Now that we have our website up and running, we will want to start monitoring the sites' traffic.
-To do so, let's setup our ELK stack.
+Now that the site is up and running, it is time to set up the ELK stack.

-In this case, we will be setting up a new virtual network along with a new virtual server and configuring them in essentially the same way as the web servers, so I will go ahead and skip through those steps for the sake of time management.
-Please reference the network diagram in order to see exactly how our ELK Virtual Network looks in relation to the Red-Team Virtual Network.
+In this case, a new virtual network will need to be created along with a new virtual server.
+These will be configured in essentially the same way as the web servers, so those steps will be skipped.

-Once we have our network configured the way we want, we can start configuring Ansible which will allow us to automate the ELK stack deployment.
+Once the network is configured correctly, Ansible should also be configured which will enable automation of the ELK stack deployment.

-Let's begin by getting onto our Jumpbox.
-From there, we will attach to our Ansible container which will allow us to begin our setup.
+1. SSH onto the Jumpbox.
+From there, attach to the Ansible container.

 ![](resources/attach_ansible_container.png)

-Once we are attached, we will need to navigate back to our `/etc/ansible/hosts` file in order to add the new ELK VMs IP address as a new host group.
-This will give Ansible the ability to SSH into the machine and run our playbook.
+2. Once attached, navigate back to the `/etc/ansible/hosts` file in order to add the new ELK VMs IP address as a new host group.

 ![](resources/add_elk_group.png)

-Once we have our new server added, we can go ahead and set up our YAML playbook.
+3. Once the new server is added, the YAML playbook can be configured.

-At a high level, our playbook is installing docker, pulling the preconfigured elk container, establishing the ports that ELK will run on, and enabling docker on reboot.
+Note: At a high level, the playbook will install docker, pull the preconfigured elk container, establish the ports that ELK will run on, and enable docker on reboot.

 [install-elk.yml](resources/install-elk.yml)

-Once the playbook has been created, we can go ahead and run it with `ansible-playbook install-elk.yml`.
-If successful, it should return no error messages.
+4. Once the playbook is created, run it with `ansible-playbook install-elk.yml`.
+If successful, it should return no error messages, as seen below.

 ![](resources/run_playbook.png)

-In order to confirm a successful setup Lets SSH into our ELK VM and check.
-We can run `sudo docker ps -a` in order to see the status of all of the containers.
-In our case, we can see that the container is "up 8 minutes" which is a good sign.
+In order to confirm a successful setup, SSH into the ELK VM and run `sudo docker ps -a` in order to see the status of all containers.
+In this case, the container has been "up 8 minutes" which is a good sign.

 ![](resources/confirm_running.png)

-Now, if we have configured our security rules correctly (in this case will want a tcp connection to be allowed on port 5601), we should be able to jump into our browser and visit the Kibana page.
+If security rules have been properly configured (a tcp connection needs to to be allowed on port 5601), Kibana should be accessible from a browser.

-The URL will look like: `http://[your.ELK-VM.External.IP]:5601/app/kibana`
+The URL will look like: `http://[your.ELK-VM.External.IP]:5601/app/kibana` as seen below.

-Since we currently do not have any data, our site should look something like this...

 ![](resources/kibana_page.png)

 ### File/Metric Beat - Log Setup

-In order for ELK to be useful as a monitoring service, we will need to begin sending it data from our web servers.
-In order to do so, we will add both Filebeat and Metricbeat to our two web servers ontop of the web service that is already running.
+In order for ELK to be useful as a monitoring service, data will need to be sent from the web servers.
+In order to do so, both Filebeat and Metricbeat are added to the web servers.

-Essentially, these two services are used to collect logs from specific files that are useful to us.
-In this case, we will be collecting logs from our Apache server and MySQL database that are generated by DWVA.
+These two services are used to collect logs from specific files.
+In this case, logs will be collected from the DVWA Apache server and MySQL database.

 The instructions for installing these services can be found on the Kibana GUI under `Add Log Data > System Logs` and selecting the Linux instructions.
 Additionally, Metricbeat instructions can be found under `Add Metric Data > Docker Metrics`.

-We will be following a similar process for both of these services, so let's get started!
+Filebeat and Metricbeat setups are very similar.

-Just like before, we will need to get onto our Jumpbox.
-From there, we can attach to our Ansible container and lets navigate to our `/etc/ansible/` directory.
-In order to get started we will need to setup the configuration files.
-To do so, we will simply run the following curl commands for Filebeat and Metricbeat respectfully.
+1. SSH into Jumpbox.
+From there, attach to the Ansible container and navigate to the `/etc/ansible/` directory.
+From there, run the following curl commands in order to retrieve the configuration files for Filebeat and Metricbeat.

 Filebeat: `curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml`